-Formerly known as CAHPI(BC), in 2016 the membership of the CAHPI(BC) voted to discontinue its relationship with CAHPI, receiving approval for a name change to Home Inspectors Association BC.
+Formerly known as CAHPI(BC), in 2016 the membership voted by a large majority to discontinue its relationship with CAHPI (National), receiving approval for a name change to Home Inspectors Association BC.

 Following are salient facts in the chronological evolution of HOME INSPECTORS ASSOCIATION BC: